MattFiler/OpenCAGE/README.md

 There are a number of new features currently in the pipeline that will be available soon - stay tuned.

+[AlienPAK](https://github.com/MattFiler/AlienPAK) is a work-in-progress standalone tool aiming to support a range of Alien: Isolation PAK types from scripts, to textures, to shaders.
+AlienPAK's features will be ported to LegendPlugin as they become stable!
+Check that repo out to see some upcoming file handling functionality.

 ## Setting up the tools

 Assuming you already have Alien: Isolation installed...